Kabocha-64bit/ArChromebook/index.md

 ## Phase 3: Solving the Black Screen

 If you reboot and the screen stays black, don't panic.
-It's just the kernel fighting with your AMD A4 chip.
+It's just the kernel fighting with your chip.

 ### 1. Edit GRUB
 Open your config: `nano /etc/default/grub`